mouadja02/bitcoin-1h-price/README.md

 ### Consolidation Script

-In the meantime, you can use this Python script to combine all data files into a single up-to-date CSV:
-Save this script as `consolidate_bitcoin_data.py` and run it in the repository directory to create an up-to-date consolidated CSV file containing all historical and new data in chronological order.
+In the meantime, you can use 'consolidate_bitcoin_data.py' Python script to combine all data files into a single up-to-date CSV.
+Run it in the repository directory to create an up-to-date consolidated CSV file containing all historical and new data in chronological order.

 ## Troubleshooting 🔍